Choosing the Right Investor: Strategic Fit, Terms & Long-Term Alignment

 Post-Investment Relationship Management

-Securing investment is just the start, relationship management post-close is crucial for long-term value and founder peace of mind.
+Securing investment is just the start.
+Choosing the right investor makes relationship management post-close crucial for long-term value and founder peace of mind.

 • Regular updates matter.
 Monthly or quarterly reports, focused on KPIs, wins, and asks, keep investors engaged and informed.
-Use real data: customer wins, fleet uptime, burn and cash position, regulatory milestones.
+Use real data: customer wins, fleet uptime, burn (monthly cash outflow) and cash position, regulatory milestones.

 • Utilize the network.
 Actively ask for introductions, advice, and share key hiring or partnership needs.
 Investors often help most when prompted.